 Central Band of the Royal Air Force – RAF March Past

 Stirring stuff.
 Add The Dambusters March, Reach for the Sky, 633 Squadron, Battle of Britain and Angels One Five.
-They will be heard a great deal in 2018 – the centenary year of the Royal Air Force.
+They were heard a great deal in 2018 – the centenary year of the Royal Air Force.

 Derek Blaster Bates – Lift-Off! (see Ch 17)